gabriellegall/twitch_bi/README.md

 # 📂 Project

 ## Data extraction
 The script `twitch_streams.py` ingests real-time stream data from the Twitch API.
 Using the DLT library, it retrieves a **snapshot** of all active streams at the time of execution.
-The script navigates the API's paginated results using a cursor and persists the extracted data into a single Parquet file, which is stored in the `/data` directory.
+The script navigates the API's paginated results using a cursor and persists the extracted data into a single Parquet file, which is stored in the `/data/twitch_streams_pipeline_dataset` directory.
 The Parquet file is suffixed with the execution time of the pipeline (i.e. the snapshot date).

+## Staging data ingestion
+Given raw input Parquet files made available in the `/data/twitch_streams_pipeline_dataset` folder, the DBT Python model `stg_streams.py` will load this data into DuckDB incrementally.
+To do so, the script lists all file names in `/data/twitch_streams_pipeline_dataset` and compares them with the list of file names already imported.
+It then loads the missing files.

+## Datawarehouse
+`